dentarg/auth0-blog/_posts/2018-04-22-developing-angularjs-apps-part-2.markdown

   .component('app', AppComponent);
 ```

-One more step before we can see the list of speakers on the page.
+There is one more step before we can see the list of speakers on the page.
 Open up `app/app.js` and import the speaker service.

 ```js
 ...